ich-bin-du/systemProgramming/task04/README.md

 # Are there timers or counters which have impacts on the I/O-Pins? #
 Yes every counter needs an external signal on an Input.

 # How does a timer support the output of a pulse width modulation (PWM)?
-Whats in phase, in phase inverted and fast PWM? #
+Whats Phase Correct, Phase Correct Inverted and fast PWM? #
 The Timer/Counter Overflow Flag (TOV0) is set each time the counter reaches MAX.
 If the interrupt is enabled, the interrupt handler routine can be used for updating the compare value.

-## in phase ##
+## Phase Correct PWM Mode ##
 ## in phase inverted ##
 ## fast PWM ##